School Visits / Field Trips

 - Year 9+: 1/15

 IMPORTANT: We need adult helpers who are able and willing to supervise and assist students.
-Please only bring adults who have agreed to this, and please only bring as many adults as you need.
-For more information see preparing for your visit.
+Please only bring adults who have agreed to this, and only bring as many adults as you need.

-Wheelchair access: The venue is wheelchair-accessible (click here for access details).
+The venue is wheelchair-accessible (click here for access details).
+There are two toilets in the main building.
+The female toilet doubles as the disabled toilet.

 "Totally recommend this to all you teachers out there...
 Our kids love Spaceman Dave."